videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/layout-and-grid-management.md

 # Layout and Grid Management

-In these guide we will take a look at how to efficiently manage the participants in different types of layout.
+In this guide we will take a look at how to efficiently manage the participants in different types of layout.

 ## Grid Layout